BAbrandon/CTFs/TokyoWesterns/FreshenUploader/README.md

 Works!!

-What this is doing is are saying look in the file_list directory wait do back a directory so we are back where we are then do back one more directory and grab the file_list.php file
+What this is doing is saying look in the file_list directory wait go back a directory so we are back in the orginal location then do back one more directory and grab the file_list.php file

 ```
 <?php